-Mr. Speaker, the EAC Roaming framework was developed and approved by the 30th Meeting of the Council of Ministers in 2014 and endorsed by the EAC Heads of State in February 2015.
-The framework imposed price caps on roaming charges and in addition, called for the removal of surcharges on cross-border telecommunications traffic.
+39. Mr. Speaker, the EAC Roaming framework was developed and approved by the 30th Meeting of the Council of Ministers in 2014 and endorsed by the EAC Heads of State in February 2015.
+The framework imposed price caps on roaming charges and called for the removal of surcharges on cross-border telecommunications traffic.
 The Republics of Kenya, Rwanda, Uganda and South Sudan have implemented the Framework.
-During the 4th Extra-Ordinary Meeting of Sectoral Council Transport, the on
+During the 4th Extra-Ordinary Meeting of the Sectoral Council on Transport, Communications and Meteorology, held in November 2017, the United Republic of

-Communications and Meteorology, held in November 2017, the United Republic of Tanzania and the Republic of Burundi reported that they are finalizing domestic processes for its implementation and would implement the framework by December 2018.
+Tanzania and the Republic of Burundi reported that they are finalizing domestic processes for its implementation and would implement the framework by December 2018.